 After taking corrective actions, sample the completed mixture within 150 tons of production.
 After sampling, test the mixture and provide test results to the Representative within 500 tons of production.
 If less than three samples are tested for mixture composition, determine conformance with Table D by comparing each result to the multiple sample tolerances.
 If the mixture does not conform to the single and multiple sample tolerances in Table D and the single and multiple specimen tolerances in Table E, suspend production and shipping to the project and determine the cause of the problem.
 Provide a written explanation of the problem and a proposed solution to the Department.
 After the Representative reviews the proposed solution and authorizes production to continue, resume production and perform JMF verification according to the QC Plan.

 (f) Mixture Acceptance.

 1. General.
-The Department will accept the mixtures by lot acceptance as specified in Section 419.3(i)2.
+The Department will accept the mixtures by lot acceptance as specified in Section 419.3(i)2 by either LTS or HOLA acceptance methods as indicated.